hchiam/learning-js-design-patterns/README.md

 Just one of the things I'm learning. https://github.com/hchiam/learning

-## Learning a new/unfamiliar codebase: 4 tips:
+## Learning a new/unfamiliar codebase: 5 tips:

+Remember, seek a **top level** understanding while you do these:

-1. Run app
+1. **Run** app -> find hints at behaviour
-2. Explore file structure -> find hints at code org
+2. Explore **file structure** -> find hints at code organization
-3. See what JS files are loaded
+3. See what JS **files are loaded** -> find hints at dependencies = (where you might change something once to update multiple things)
-4. Find out what the libraries do (docs / code)
+4. Find out what the **libraries** do (find the **docs** / code)
+5. Edit app to **see what breaks/changes**

+Think how to **change / break** the application.
+Example: change order of `<script>` tags.

+Leverage understanding of other frameworks to make educated guesses of how things are connected, and also check framework documentation to get more detail (but start from top level stuff).

+## BEFORE CONTRIBUTING AN EDIT: consider:

+**Type of change**: "cosmetic" or "profound"? how shown or how data is stored?

+**Where change**: view? template? etc. -> which folder? which file?

+**Similar/same exists**: related changes in same place?

+**Consistency** means you adjust to local conventions, but it helps you understand other parts of the code base more easily.
+So **"be tofu"** and absorb the local accent of the code dialect.
+Be a **"tofu detective"** to track down where a change should be made, and integrate seamlessly into the code that's already there.